Anntey/kaggle-speech-recognition/README.md

 # Kaggle: TensorFlow Speech Recognition Challenge

-Data: 65,000 1 second clips of voice commands  one-second .wav audio files
+Data: 65 000 one-second clips of voice commands

-Task: 1 of 12 categories
+Task: classify each clip to one of 12 categories

-Evaluation: Multiclass Accuracy
+Evaluation: multiclass Accuracy

 Solution: 2D-CNN with spectograms as inputs

-Success: 0.81
+Success: 0.81 accuracy